June 9, 2025

 The Internal Revenue Service (IRS) provides guidelines on what qualifies as a deductible expense.
 For tax purposes, the IRS states that qualifying business expenses must be both ordinary and necessary:

-• An ordinary expense is common and widely accepted for businesses in your industry
+• Ordinary expense: Common and widely accepted for businesses in your industry

-• A necessary expense is helpful and appropriate for your business (but not necessarily indispensable)
+• Necessary expense: Helpful and appropriate for your business, but not necessarily indispensable

-While the list below isn’t exhaustive, it’s meant to highlight some of the most common expense categories that are typically considered non-deductible.
-Where possible, we’ve also included examples under each of these categories to help you avoid mistakenly writing off expenses that don’t qualify.
+While this list isn’t exhaustive, it’s meant to highlight some of the most common expense categories that are typically considered non-tax-deductible.
+Where possible, we’ve also included specific examples under each category to help you avoid mistakenly writing off expenses that don’t qualify.

 Personal expenses

-Personal expenses, by their very definition, are not business expenditures and therefore cannot be deducted from your taxable income.
-After all, certain expenses are simply a part of life; even if you think they help you do your job as a small business owner, you can’t write them off.
-The same can be said of family expenses.
+Personal and family expenses, by their very definition, aren’t business expenditures, so you can’t deduct them from your taxable income.
+Even if you think they help you do your job as a small business owner, you can’t write them off.

 Some common examples of personal expenses include: